 Emma is currently showrunning the THE WHITE PRINCESS, an eight hour series for Starz and the follow up to The White Queen.
-Her movie screenplay ZELDA for Allison Shearmur and Jennifer Lawrence has just been announced, with Lawrence set to star as the jazz age socialite and Ron Howard directing.
+Her movie screenplay ZELDA for Allison Shearmur and Jennifer Lawrence was recently announced, with Lawrence set to star as the jazz age socialite and Ron Howard directing.

 THE CROW GIRL, Emma’s TV pilot script, is in development for US television with Tomorrow Studios and Groundswell producing, and Noomi Rapace set to star.
 Emma wrote on season one of the Philip K. Dick adaptation THE MAN IN THE HIGH CASTLE for Amazon Studios.
 She adapted David Baldacci’s novel THE FINISHER as a feature film for Sony and has developed film projects with Working Title Films, BBC Films and Origin Pictures.

 Emma’s three hour adaptation of Daphne du Maurier’s classic novel JAMAICA INN, broadcast on BBC1 in April 2014, directed by BAFTA winning director Philippa Lowthorpe and produced by Origin Pictures/BBC Northern Ireland.
 The Observer said ‘superb’ and with ‘a fine script’; Sarah Dunant, speaking on BBC Radio 4 Front Row called it ‘terrific…the adaptor and director are to be congratulated’.
 Daphne Du Maurier’s son Kits Browning called it ‘a wonderful script’ and ‘wonderful adaptation’.
 Cultbox called it ‘Intense…thrilling…Emma Frost’s script was terrific’.